hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 For other fluids or temperatures the scales at the bottom of Figs. IIIA-1-3 incl., must be used.
-The scale reading is the Reynolds Number, R, given by equation (3).
+The scale reading is the Reynolds Number, Re, given by equation (3).

 The data for Figs. IIIA-1-3 incl., were obtained directly